timcmartin/timcmartin.github.io/src/bread/four_small_loaves.md

 # Four Small Loaves

 > Youtube
-> Needed to add more water to get the dough to come together.
+> Needed to add more water to get the dough to come together - have adjusted weights.
+> Got a better crust by not turning the oven down for the last 10 minutes.

 ## Ingredients

-- 1 c (220 ml) water
+- 1 c (236 grams) water
 - 1/2 tsp yeast
-- 2 1/2 c (320 g) flour
+- 2 1/2 c (312 grams) flour
 - 1 tsp salt

 ## Directions